sammuelyee/docs/cartodb-editor.md

 	Map Type | Wizard Options
 	------------ | -------------
 	Simple | Displays data as simple marker or polygon points.
-You can select a marker image or polygon pattern, select the marker/polygon color, add label text, and select the composite operation effect.
+You can set the point size, point opacity, select a marker image or polygon pattern, select the marker/polygon color, add label text, and select the composite operation effect.
 This map type is recommended for beginners.
 For details about all Simple styling options available from the wizard, see [Simple](#simple).
 	| **Note:** Conditional formatting is not supported for Simple maps.
 	Cluster | Displays point files in a group of numbered circles, rendering a cluster of points in close proximity of a given area.
 For details about all Cluster styling options available from the wizard, see [Cluster](#cluster).
 	Choropleth | A thematic map, with regions of different colors, applied in proportion to the data.
 This is based on a secondary numeric value from a column in your dataset.
 For details about all Choropleth styling options available from the wizard, see [Choropleth](#choropleth).